Find yourself surrounded by Hokkaido’s flower fields on a journey across its vast landscapes.

 Hike through autumn colors at Hokkaido’s highest peak.

-Asahidake “Garden in the Sky” Walking Tour (with Lunch)
+Asahidake “Garden in the Sky” Walking Tour (With Lunch, Excluding Multilingual Audio System)

 At 2,291 meters, Asahidake is the highest mountain in Hokkaido.
 After a scenic 190-kilometer drive from Sapporo, enjoy a hike in this “garden in the sky” near the center of Hokkaido.